-A great place to start hunting for cobwebs and other ghoulish details is this stunning historic district just south of 125th Street.
+A great place to start hunting for cobwebs and other ghoulish details is this beautiful neighborhood just south of 125th Street.
 Head down Lenox Avenue and try the blocks between W 119th and W 124th Streets from Mount Morris Park West to Adam Clayton Powell Jr. Boulevard.

 2. Strivers' Row